mwrf/skyplus.js/README.md

 Channel list
 ------------
-Included is the channel list for Irish viewers, should you be ina different Sky region, Get channels from http://tv.sky.com/channel/index (default) OR use the guide @ http://tv.sky.com/tv-guide and grab from the AJAX request made to http://tv.sky.com/channel/index/<Your area>
+Included is the channel list for Irish viewers, should you be in a different Sky region, Get channels from http://tv.sky.com/channel/index (default) OR use the guide @ http://tv.sky.com/tv-guide and grab from the AJAX request made to http://tv.sky.com/channel/index/<Your area>

 TODO
 ------------
 Nicer Web interface

 Enable TV Guide

 Enable viewing and editing of Planner